On this page...

 - Still under "Who will be collecting", enter your own phone number so they can contact you if necessary, or give the LIRS number 07 40603977 if you will not be contactable.

 - Under "3.
 Enter your billing details", enter an address just to complete the form.
 It can be your own (Australian) address or that of LIRS (PMB 37 Cairns Qld 4870).
 This address has nothing to do with delivery.
 Don't tick the box for business customer.

 - Under "4.
 Payment", make the required agreement and pay by card or Paypal.

 - You will get confirmation and a tax invoice straight away by email.

 - Some time later, you will get an email or text message advising that your order is ready to be picked up.
 You can ignore it.
 Your order will be delivered to Sea Swift without any further action by you.

-- If you need to change your order or have any queries, call the 1300 customer service number on the Dan Murphy's web site.
-They can make changes over the phone if the timing allows and they can put you through to the Earlville store if necessary.
+- If you need to change your order or have any queries, use the Dan Murphy chat bot and attempt to get onto a human.
+They might be able to make changes if the timing allows or put you in contact with the Earlville store if necessary.